lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/09capes/capes.rst

 and +P9+ headers and follows a few standard pin usages.
 You can stack up to four capes onto the Bone.
 Capes can range in size from Bone-sized (:ref:`capes_miniDisplay`) to much larger than the Bone (:ref:`capes_7inLCD`).

+.. todo:: Add better cape examples, rather than ones out of production

 This chapter shows how to attach a couple of capes, move your design to a protoboard, then to a PCB, and finally on to mass production.

+.. todo:: Update display cape example

 ..
-  #TODO# LCD7 is no longer available.
+  LCD7 is no longer available.
 Example needs to be redone with a board that is available.
 Removing due to broken links
   .. _capes_7inLCD:

   Using a Seven-Inch LCD Cape